ihatemyisp/homebridge-vizio-remote/README.md

 ````
 cd ./homebridge-vizio-remote
 ````
-4) Install this package by running the following command:
+4) Install this package by running the following command (this may vary depending on your system setup):
 ````
-npm install
+sudo npm install -g
 ````

-### This plugin can not be installed beside homebridge-vizio.
-Doing so will cause one or the other to crash homebridge on launch

 ## Configuration
 1) To configure this package, the IP address of the device must be known.
 This can be found with either the SmartCast app or on the device menu.
-2) To pair the device with Homebridge, run the following command:
+2) To pair the device with Homebridge, run the following command (in the cloned folder):
 ````
-node node_modules/homebridge-vizio-remote/setup.js
+node setup.js
 ````
 3) Enter the IP address of the device when prompted.
 4) Enter the PIN code that the device shows on the screen.